 - More than two-thirds of riders walk to their stop or station.

-For more public transportation facts, see the Public Transportation Fact Book.
+For more public transportation facts, see the Public Transportation Fact Book or APTA’s full research library.